← Back to Blog

 [PASTE NOTES]

 This 5-minute end-of-session routine prevents you from finishing a week of research and realizing you have a gaping hole in a critical area.
+It also makes it easy to pick up exactly where you left off the next day rather than re-reading your own notes for 20 minutes.

 Phase 4: Stress-Test Your Conclusions